blackwell-systems/domainstack/PUBLISHING.md

 5. GitHub Actions will automatically:
    - Create a GitHub release
    - Publish all eight crates to crates.io in the correct order

-**Note:** domainstack-schema may have a different version number (currently v0.8.0) - manage its releases separately if needed.

 ## Publishing Order